 Of course, behind all the Bischoff and Hogan presence, it’s been Vince Russo who has been the head writer for TNA the past few years.
 Russo has been around off and on since the beginning of TNA, but since his work in the Attitude Era, I can’t think of anything great Russo has done.
 It seems someone has finally realized that Russo has been stagnant for a long time, and a change was in order.
 Earlier today it was announced that Bruce Prichard has been named TNA’s new head writer.

 Just a couple of months ago Bruce Prichard was brought in to replace Terry Taylor’s spot behind the scenes in TNA.
-Prichard was also instrumental in WWE’s Attitude Era and was one Vince McMahon’s right hand men for years.
-Of course if the name doesn’t ring a bell, our pic in this post serves as a reminder that Bruce Prichard was most well known as “Brother Love” in WWE.
+Prichard was also instrumental in WWE’s Attitude Era and was one of Vince McMahon’s right-hand men for years.
+Of course, if the name doesn’t ring a bell, our pic in this post serves as a reminder that Bruce Prichard was most well known as “Brother Love” in WWE.